joaoppegoraro/clone-tabnews/README.md

 # clone-tabnews
-Implementação do zero do https://www.tabnews.com.br para o curso https://curso.dev
+Implementation of https://www.tabnews.com.br for the course https://curso.dev